Lee de Forest: Phonofilm sound-on-film process

-In 1921, de Forest ended most of his radio research in order to concentrate on developing an optical sound-on-film process called Phonofilm.
-In 1919 he filed the first patent for the new system, which improved upon earlier work by Finnish inventor Eric Tigerstedt and the German partnership Tri-Ergon.
+In 1921, de Forest ended most of his radio research to concentrate on developing an optical sound-on-film process called Phonofilm.
+In 1919, he filed the first patent for the new system, which improved upon earlier work by Finnish inventor Eric Tigerstedt and the German partnership Tri-Ergon.
 Phonofilm recorded the electrical waveforms produced by a microphone photographically onto film, using parallel lines of variable shades of gray, an approach known as "variable density", in contrast to "variable area" systems used by processes such as RCA Photophone.
 When the movie film was projected, the recorded information was converted back into sound, in synchronization with the picture.

 From October 1921 to September 1922, de Forest lived in Berlin, Germany, meeting the Tri-Ergon developers (German inventors Josef Engl (1893–1942), Hans Vogt (1890–1979), and Joseph Massolle (1889–1957)) and investigating other European sound film systems.
-In April 1922 he announced that he would soon have a workable sound-on-film system.
-On March 12, 1923, he demonstrated Phonofilm to the press; this was followed on April 12, 1923, by a private demonstration to electrical engineers at the Engineering Society Building's Auditorium at 33 West 39th Street in New York City.
+In April 1922, he announced that he would soon have a workable sound-on-film system.
+On March 12, 1923, he demonstrated Phonofilm to the press; this was followed on April 12, 1923, by a private demonstration to electrical engineers at the Engineering Society Building's auditorium at 33 West 39th Street in New York City.

-In November 1922, de Forest established the De Forest Phonofilm Company, located at 314 East 48th Street in New York City.
-But none of the Hollywood movie studios expressed interest in his invention, and because at this time these studios controlled all the major theater chains, this meant de Forest was limited to showing his experimental films in independent theaters (The Phonofilm Company would file for bankruptcy in September 1926.).
+In November 1922, de Forest established the De Forest Phonofilm Company, located at 314 East 48th Street in New York City, but none of the Hollywood movie studios expressed interest in his invention, and since these studios then controlled all the major theater chains, de Forest was limited to showing his experimental films in independent theaters (the Phonofilm Company would file for bankruptcy in September 1926.).

 After recording stage performances (such as in vaudeville), speeches, and musical acts, on April 15, 1923, de Forest premiered 18 Phonofilm short films at the independent Rivoli Theater in New York City.
 Starting in May 1924, Max and Dave Fleischer used the Phonofilm process for their Song Car-Tune series of cartoons—featuring the "Follow the Bouncing Ball" gimmick.
 However, de Forest's choice of primarily filming short vaudeville acts, instead of full-length features, limited the appeal of Phonofilm to Hollywood studios.